 An overview course in the Automotive Dealership Management Concentration that provides the foundation for understanding management principles that lead to successful dealership operations.

 Without a fundamental understanding of the business management concepts, a framework for successfully operating a dealership is missing and can adversely affect current and future performance results.

 Course Requirements Checklist

-The student is required to write a report describing the functions of an automotive dealership by department levels.
+The student is required to write a report describing the functions of an automotive dealership for various department levels.
 The report will require the student to answer questions provided for each written report assignment.
-Each report must contain a minimum of 450 words, demonstrate course-related knowledge, and include at least 2 reliable industry sources in current APA format.

-The student will complete a report that answers questions based on provided financial reports of an example dealership.
+The student will complete a case study report that answers questions based on financial reports provided for an example dealership.
 The student will be required to calculate various mathematical problems and write a narrative analysis of the financial status of the example dealership.

-The student will complete an Integration of Faith and Learning (IFL) Essay assignment.
-The student will describe how he/she would handle an ethical situation dealing the various departments of a dealership.
-The student will provide at least 1 verse from the Bible to support the proposed course of action.
-The essay must contain a minimum of 450 words, and demonstrate a clear relationship between the selected Scripture verses and the ethical behavior for the dealership manager.
+The student will complete an Integration of Faith and Learning Essay assignment.
+The student will describe how he/she would handle an ethical situation dealing various departments of a dealership.
+The student will demonstrate a clear relationship between Scripture verses selected by the student and the ethical behavior of a dealership manager.

 The student will answer 50 questions based on the Reading & Study material for the assigned modules/weeks.
-The exam will be open-book/open-notes and have a 1-hour and 30-minute time limit.
+The student will be allowed to use open-book/open-notes while taking the quiz.